Microsoft Teams - Ultimate Guide to using Teams

 - Open office.tcd.ie in a web browser

-- Log into your Office 365 account with your Trinity email address and password.
+- Log into your Microsoft 365 account with your Trinity email address and password.

 - Click on the Teams app

-The Microsoft Teams downloads page provides a convenient place where you can download the desktop app for Mac & Windows as well as mobile apps for android and iOS.
+The Microsoft Teams downloads page provides a convenient place where you can download the desktop app for Mac and Windows as well as mobile apps for android and iOS.

-Joining a team, inviting people to a team
+Joining a team, inviting people (including 'guests') to a team

 Joining a team